 - Incomplete County Agent Assessment Score Sheet - completed form with county agent (or designated person) signature is required.

-- Submitted past the due date - project book and video must be received at the state office by March 1; therefore, county offices may require an earlier deadline.
+- Submitted past the due date - project book and video must be received at the state office by March 1; therefore, county offices may require an earlier deadline for review and signatures to be completed.
+Judging starts March 2, therefore late applications cannot be accepted.

 Project Support Materials